Laira Traction and Rolling Stock Maintenance Depot: Diesel shed

 A view from the south in 1972.
 The carriages are standing where fuel oil was piped from wagons into the storage tanks.
-A 'Westerns' stand outside the long servicing shed.
+Two 'Westerns' stand outside the long servicing shed.
 The main maintenance shed is the taller building behind.

 Warship Class diesel-hydraulic locomotives started to appear in 1958 and were at first accommodated in the Long Shed alongside steam locomotives until the diesel maintenance depot had been finished.
 The Laira marshalling yard alongside Embankment Road was closed in 1958 to make room for carriage sidings and a new diesel shed, which was fully opened on 13 March 1962, although parts had been in use since 1960.

 Laira was designed for the servicing and heavy maintenance of the diesel-hydraulic locomotives favoured by the Western Region of British Railways, the first of the region's purpose designed large diesel depots.
 It also handled the local diesel electric shunter and DMU fleets, although servicing of the latter was done initially at Belmont sidings at Millbay.

 The diesel shed was in reinforced concrete and comprised three adjoining buildings.
 The servicing and maintenance building that covers roads 1–4 is on the western side of the shed; number 1 road is equipped with a wheel lathe and lifting jacks for bogie changes.
 The central building was the Heavy Maintenance Shed; engines can be removed and repainting undertaken on the two roads, numbers 5 and 6.
 The final three roads were another servicing shed on the eastern side of the site.
 Beside this was a small covered area with fuelling points outside in the yard, supplied by a 45,000 gallon fuel tank.
 A small group of buildings behind the shed house stores and a workshop for shed equipment.
 Carriage washing takes place south of the shed at Mount Gould.

 After the withdrawal of steam from the area in 1964, the roundhouse was closed on 13 June 1965 and the area used for additional siding space.
 This area was later modernised and fenced off in readiness for servicing the Nightstar Channel Tunnel sleeper coaches, but the proposed service from to Paris Gare du Nord never materialised.

 On 30 September 1981 a new shed, 240 m long was opened on the site of the smaller servicing shed on the east side of the site.
 This can accommodate the eight coaches and two power cars of a High Speed Train set.
 An additional covered track was later added in preparation for the proposed Nightstar services.